Training

 Interested in Hosting a Training at Your Institution?

-If you are interested in hosting a private training, please contact CIMER as soon as possible to check on your date availability (availiablity may be limited due to high demand).
-Please complete the “Request for More Information or a Private Training” service.
+If you are interested in hosting a private training, please contact CIMER as soon as possible to check on your date availability (availability may be be 6-8 months due to high demand).
+Please complete the “Submit a Private Training Request” service from.
 A CIMER staff will reach out to schedule a short consultation meeting if needed to review your goals, pricing and availability.

 The CIMER Assessment Platform is used to evaluate CIMER Training Services thereby leveraging CIMER Training Services to optimize research mentoring relationships.
 Standard evaluation surveys are used to assess outcomes based on the type of training being implemented.